rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In the rest of this section, we define the concepts of "spendable balance" and specify the information requirements for marking a transaction as finalised.

-In order for Alice verify if Bob is able to send her the money he is sending, she needs to know that Bob has sufficient funds.
+In order for Alice to verify if Bob is able to send her the money he is sending, she needs to know that Bob has sufficient funds.
 For this reason a rolling a balance is maintained across all blocks.
 Where the balance $B$ for a given block with sequence $i$ ($B_i$) is: